ecoAPM/GitHubLabelSync/README.md

 ### Options

 - `-k` or `--api-key`: (*required*) GitHub API Key (Personal Access Token)
+- `-f` or `--filter`: only sync repositories that match the provided regular expression
 - `-a` or `--no-add`: do not add new labels
 - `-e` or `--no-edit`: do not edit existing labels
 - `-d` or `--no-delete`: do not delete stale labels